 The FDA Approved WHAT?

-On November 20th, the FDA gave the green light to Hysingla ER, an extended release version of the popular opioid hydrocodone.
+On November 20th, the FDA gave the green light to Hysingla ER, an extended-release version of the popular opioid hydrocodone.
 Hydrocodone is the chemical name of the blockbuster drug Vicodin.

 Okay, so the government approved a hard to abuse painkiller.
 What’s wrong with that?
 If anything, we should be singing Hysingla’s praises.
 I’m not so sure.
-A closer look into Hysingla and its development reveals a troubling history.
+A closer look into Hysingla and its development reveal a troubling history.

 Not All It’s Cracked Up to Be

-Hysingla is the latest form of extended release hydrocodone.
+Hysingla is the latest form of extended-release hydrocodone.
 Following Vicodin’s huge spike in popularity (it’s currently the most prescribed and abused painkiller in the U.S.), it became clear something had to be done.

 Vicodin exposes its legitimate and recreational users to a host of negative side effects.
 These include liver damage, due to acetaminophen, and addiction.
 So, drug companies began working on a pure form of hydrocodone that was also “abuse-proof.”

 Fast-forward to 2013.
 The FDA, despite numerous doubts about its safety, approved Zohydro ER.
-Legislators, police officers, addiction professional, and even the FDA’s own advisory board claimed Zohydro presented a danger to users due to its high levels of hydrocodone (the highest strength contains fifty milligrams of the opioid).
+Legislators, police officers, addiction professionals, and even the FDA’s own advisory board claimed Zohydro presented a danger to users due to its high levels of hydrocodone (the highest strength contains fifty milligrams of the opioid).